CodeYourFuture/fundamentals-course/lesson-4.md

 Each student will have a pairing session with one of the instructors to solve a programming problem using JavaScript in CodePen.

+## Other free resources

+We'll have a look at some of our favourite free resources online and real, which help you towards a career in programming and web development
+(london coding "meetups", codebar, [freecodecamp](https://www.freecodecamp.org/) and [the odin project](https://www.theodinproject.com/), [stackoverflow](https://stackoverflow.com/), [glitch.com](https://glitch.com/), youtube, [free programming books](https://github.com/EbookFoundation/free-programming-books/blob/master/free-programming-books.md#javascript), to name a few)

 ## Homework

 ### Udacity: Intro to JavaScript